tanayayaya1406/SKILLLAB_PROR-2026-Synapse/README.md

 Output

 When obstacles or unsafe conditions are detected:
-A buzzer or vibration motor alerts the user
-Bluetooth module can send emergency notifications to a connected mobile device Physical Structure
+A buzzing sound alerts the user through mobile phone Bluetooth module can send emergency notifications to a connected mobile device Physical Structure